zaclummys/apex-by-example/soql/README.md

 Now, if the query matches multiple records, only the first one will be returned, and no exception will be thrown.

-Sometimes it makes sense to have an exception being thrown.
+> [!TIP]
+> You can use the `LIMIT` clause to limit the number of records returned to one.

+There are cases where allowing the system to throw an exception is appropriate.
 For example, if you are querying for a single record based on a unique field, such as an email address or a username, it is expected that only one record will be returned.
 If multiple records are returned, it indicates that there is a data integrity issue that needs to be addressed.
 In this case, you can use a try-catch block to handle the exception and return null or throw a custom exception:

 ```apex
 class ContactSelector {